lgalaz/fullstack-javascript/react/State_Lifecycle/explanation.md

 ### 2. When should you use the functional updater in `setState`?

-When the next state depends on the previous state, use the functional updater to avoid stale values.
+Use the functional updater when the next state depends on the previous one and there may be no render between updates (batched or async updates), to avoid stale values.